jepz20/pubj/README.md

 # PUBJ Transportation App
 author@Jose Eduardo Perdomo

-Second Proyect for the Senior Web Developer Nanodegree at Udacity
+Second Project for the Senior Web Developer Nanodegree at Udacity

 PubJ Show You the route to go from a departure stop to an arrival stop, using GTFS information of Argentina

 PubJ is serve using a simple express server, and uses React and redux as frameworks.

-Pubj is a progressive app, which can serve the content offline.
+PubJ is a progressive app, which can serve the content offline.

 ###Live Version
 Live version of the page: https://pubj-jepz.herokuapp.com